GolferGeek/GroupConnect/overview.md

 - User can remove themselves from a group
 - User can send an email invitation to another user to join a group (and also sign up to the app)
 - User can simply add another user to a group (this would require a search function to find the user by email or username)
-- Deploy the app to Firebase Hosting
+- Deploy the app to Github Pages
 - Deploy to local iOS device